 Green Dot CA Awarded $12.5 Million Mental Health Grant for Supportive Services

 The U.S. Department of Education awarded Green Dot Public Schools California a $12.5 million grant to support the recruitment and retention of school-based mental health service providers.
-This five-year grant will further Green Dot California's mission to eliminate barriers to success by expanding its mental health network.
+This five-year grant will further Green Dot California's mission to eliminate barriers to success by expanding its capacity to extend services to students.

 Through the grant, Green Dot California can attract and retain mental health providers and expand its team of counselors, social workers, school psychologists, therapists, and mental health interns.

-Campo-Contreras noted that this grant reminds her and her staff of why they continue their commitment to providing quality programming for all students.
-"We increase the ability of students with disabilities to access education here and beyond."
-Campo-Contreras said, "Green Dot's mission is college, leadership, and life.
+Campo-Contreras noted that this grant reinforces Green Dot California's commitment to provide quality programming for all students.
+"We increase the ability of students with disabilities to access education here and beyond," Campo-Contreras said.
+"Green Dot's mission is college, leadership, and life.
 For students with disabilities, that life component is even more so important.
 If you don't have quality programming through their years of development, that impact of disability continues."

-The grant will support Green Dot California's 10,400 plus students, 86 percent Latinx and 13 percent Black.
-Having a diverse workforce to match our students’ diverse experiences and ethnicities is paramount.
-An explicit goal of the grant is implementing diverse hires through policies and practices, including anonymizing resumes, structuring interviews focused on job qualifications, and de-biasing all languages in relevant job postings.
+The grant will support more than 10,400 Green Dot California students, of which 86 percent identify and Latinx and 13 percent identify as Black.
+Having a diverse workforce to match its students’ diverse backgrounds is paramount to Green Dot California's mission, which aligns to the goal of the grant is implementing diverse hires through policies and practices, including anonymizing resumes, structuring interviews focused on job qualifications, and de-biasing all languages in relevant job postings.

 Further commitment by Green Dot California includes supervisory form project leaders, data access for planning evaluations, and performance reporting.
 The success of the grant will measure attendance, chronic absenteeism, student retention, suspension, expulsions, referrals for mental health services, and service provider caseload to ensure continuous improvement through the proposed project.